custom-components/healthchecksio/README.md

 ## Installation

-1. Search for and install `healthchecksio` from [HACS](https://hacs.xyz/)
+Search for and install `healthchecksio` from [HACS](https://hacs.xyz/)

 ## Configuration

-This can **only** be configured in the UI.
+This integration can **only** be configured via the UI.

 ### Check ID

-This is the ID of the check that this integration should update, this ID looks something like `aa247c51-8da8-4800-86a3-48763142e902`
+This is the ID of the check that the integration should update, this ID looks something like `aa247c51-8da8-4800-86a3-48763142e902`

-This integration will send an update to it every `5` minuttes.
+This integration will send an update to it every `5` minutes.

 ### API Key

 The API key to your account.
-You find that under the "Settings" tab in your project.
+You can find that under the "Settings" tab in your project.
-This can **not** be the "Read only" key.
+This should **not** be the "Read only" key.

 ## For self-hosted instances